CustomFit.ai — Website personalization, A/B testing and CRO for Shopify and D2C

 1. CustomFit.ai – A/B Testing and Personalisation Without the Headaches

 Why it stands out: CustomFit.ai was designed with ecommerce brands in mind.
 Unlike VWO, which feels enterprise-heavy, CustomFit.ai is lightweight, no-code, and flicker-free.
 That means you can run A/B Testing and website personalisation experiments without slowing your site or bothering your dev team.
+For many D2C founders, CustomFit.ai is the most practical VWO alternative when they want no-code testing and personalization without performance drag.

 Key Features